-- Provide meaning to work: job design methods are planned as such that employees get more meaning for the job they are doing.
+- Provide meaning to work: job design methods are planned such that employees get more meaning from the job they are doing.

 - Provide challenging work: When an employee is given more responsibility or a different task rather than a monotonous task then they have more challenges to overcome in their job which keeps their motivation level up.

 - Increased output and decreased cost: - the optimum level of output s received from the employee and as attrition and all the negative aspect are removed, the organization incurs less cost.

 - Decrease attrition rate: Both these components can lead to an increased attrition rate.
 So, with the help of job design attrition rate in the company is also handled.
 The high attrition rate in any organization is an alarming state for the HR department that needs to be taken care of on an immediate basis.